Associate Professor Emma Baulch

 Emma researches media and popular culture using cultural studies approaches, focussing specifically on the co-constitution of media technologies and societies in Indonesia and, more recently, Malaysia.
 Her PhD studied the role electric guitars played in shaping communities of amateur musicians in Bali in the late-1990s, and was published by Duke University Press in 2007 as Making Scenes: Death Metal, Punk and Reggae in 1990s’ Bali.
 Her postdoctoral work looked at how television and digital technologies influence the formation of popular music genres, and is the subject of her second book, Genre Publics: Popular Music, Technologies and Class in Indonesia (Wesleyan University Press, 2020).
 Emma’s current research examines digital infrastructures and everyday life in Southeast Asia.
 She is co-editor of mHealth innovation in Asia: Grassroots Challenges and Practical Interventions (Springer 2017, with Jerry Watkins and Amina Tariq) and Digital Transactions in Asia (Routledge 2019, with Adrian Athique).
 She is also co-author of the forthcoming WhatsApp: From a one-to-one messaging service to a global social media platform (Polity, with Amelia Johns and Ariadna Matamoros Fernandez).

 Emma has worked with a range of external organisations over the course of her career, including the Australia-Indonesia Centre, the Indonesian National Planning Board, the National Film and Sound Archive, TRUE Relationships Queensland and the Australian Federation of AIDS Organisations.
-She is on the editorial board of the Vernacular Indonesia series at Monash University Press.
+She is on the editorial board of the Vernacular Indonesia series at Monash University Press, Indonesia and the Malay World and the International Journal of Communication.

 BA (Hons) degree in Indonesian Studies from Sydney University (1990)